dalebaldwin/react-native-simple-collapse/readme.md

 # React Native Simple Collapse
 #### A simple React Native Collapse component

+React Native Simple Collapsible is a super simple component for hiding and showing content using default React Animation and Easing.
+It takes a single prop `trigger`.
+The component will automatically measure the content inside of it and create a smooth hide/show animation.

+A few useful bits

+- Automatically updates if the content inside the container updates.
+- Single prop to toggle open and close
+- Animation Duration is 250ms and jumps to 500ms if the internal content is over 1024
+- Easing is set to quad
+- Updates for additional props including easing and animation timing coming soon.

 ### Install
 Just do a simple npm install

 `
 npm install react-native-simple-collapse
 `

+If you don't want to add it to your packages list you can also just copy the contents of `collapsible.js` into your project and use as you please.

 ### Setting it up